-- (1) The following zoning districts: - A. The Downtown Waterfront Public Trust district and all Neighborhood Mixed Use, Enterprise, Institutional, Urban Reserve, and Recreation, Conservation and Open Space districts; and, - B. The High-Density Residential (RH), Medium-Density Residential (RM), Medium-Density Residential - Waterfront (RM-W), and Residential Low Density - Waterfront (RL-W) districts. - (2) The following areas within the Residential - Low Density District: - A. All properties west of the Burlington Bike Path north of College Street; - B. All properties west of the Vermont Railway line south of Lakeside Ave; - C. All properties within 500' of Lake Champlain or the Winooski River; - D. All properties with frontage on Brooks Avenue; - E. All properties within the area bounded by Maple, South Willard, Howard and South Union streets: - F. All properties with frontage on the west side of South Union St. between Main and Howard streets; - G. All properties with frontage on the north side of Howard St. between South Union and St. Paul streets; - (3) The following uses, buildings, and properties within the Residential - Low District: - A. All nonresidential uses, residential uses with home occupations, or other conditional uses, having frontage on the following major streets: - Shelburne Street, from its point of beginning southerly to its intersection (i) with Home Avenue; - South Union Street, from its intersection with Howard Street southerly to (ii) its terminus at Shelburne Street; - St. Paul Street, from its intersection with Howard Street southerly to its (iii) terminus at Shelburne Street; - Colchester Avenue, from its intersection with East Avenue northeasterly to (iv) its intersection with Barrett Street; and - North Avenue, from its intersection with Convent Square northerly to its (v) intersection with Plattsburg Avenue.
+- (1) The following zoning districts: - A. The Downtown Waterfront Public Trust district and all Neighborhood Mixed Use, Enterprise, Institutional, Urban Reserve, and Recreation, Conservation and Open Space districts; and, - B. Portions of the Residential Districts as identified in Map 4.5.1-1 and described below. - (2) The following areas within Residential Districts: - A. All properties west of the Burlington Bike Path north of College Street; - B. All properties west of the Vermont Railway line south of Lakeside Ave; - C. All properties within 500' of Lake Champlain or the Winooski River; - D. All properties with frontage on Brooks Avenue; - E. All properties within the area bounded by Maple, South Willard, Howard and South Union streets; - F. All properties with frontage on the west side of South Union St. between Main and Howard streets; - G. All properties with frontage on the north side of Howard St. between South Union and St. Paul streets; - (3) The following uses, buildings, and properties within Residential Districts: - A. All nonresidential uses, residential uses with home occupations, or other conditional uses, having frontage on the following major streets: - (i) Shelburne Street, from its point of beginning southerly to its intersection with Home Avenue; - (ii) South Union Street, from its intersection with Howard Street southerly to its terminus at Shelburne Street; - (iii) St. Paul Street, from its intersection with Howard Street southerly to its terminus at Shelburne Street; - (iv) Colchester Avenue, from its intersection with East Avenue northeasterly to its intersection with Barrett Street; and - (v) North Avenue, from its intersection with Convent Square northerly to its intersection with Plattsburg Avenue.

-1 This Section only defines the geographic areas of the city that are subject to Design Review.
+&lt;sup>1 This Section only defines the geographic areas of the city that are subject to Design Review.
 Other types of development are also subject to Design Review pursuant to the requirements of Article 3, Part 4.